 A financial target for program allocation to GEWE has not been set by the UNCT.
-However, the application of the UNCT Gender Equality Marker (GEM) to sub-outputs in current Country implementation Plans (CIPs, the UNCT equivalent to Joint Work Plans) provides an opportunity for the UNCT to more easily track, set a target for and report on resources allocated to programs with a gender equality focus (defined as sub-outputs coded as UNCT-GEM 2 and UNCT GEM 3).
+However, the application of the UNCT Gender Equality Marker (GEM) to all sub-outputs in the Joint Work Plan (JWP) provides an opportunity for the UNCT to more easily track, set a target for and report on resources allocated to programs with a gender equality focus (defined as sub-outputs coded as UNCT-GEM 2 and UNCT GEM 3).

-c) Meets minimum requirements and the UNCT has established and exceeded a financial target for program allocation for gender equality and the empowerment of women.
+Criteria c) Meets minimum requirements and the UNCT has established and exceeded a financial target for program allocation for gender equality and the empowerment of women.